 Perfect as a snack or a quick winter dessert, this recipe is a fabulous combination of contrasting tastes, textures and colours.
-Medjool dates are naturally extremely sweet, however their fibre content and the addition of mascarpone in this dish help to lessen the impact on blood glucose levels.
+Medjool dates are naturally sweet, however their fibre content and the addition of mascarpone in this dish help to lessen the impact on blood glucose levels.
 If you prefer a dairy-free version, try using a cashew based cheese or nut butter as a substitute for the mascarpone.

 Adapted from The Zuni Cafe Cookbook by Judy Rodgers by Nourish cook and Dietitian, Clare Gray.

-Preparation time: 20 minutes
+Preparation Time: 20 minutes

-Cooking time: 5 minutes
+Cooking Time: 5 minutes

 3 tablespoons raw, shelled pistachios